seonWKim/todo-cli/README.md

 ```

 ### TODO
-- [ ] Add priority to the tasks, Sort and show by priority
+- [ ] Add priority to the todos, sort and show by priority
+- [ ] Grouping by date when running list command should be optional
 - [ ] Confirm users when running `reset` command
 - [ ] Add Alfred support
+- [ ] Deadline for todos